 - Fat pad up or down does not matter.

-- I frequently just wet with the liquid smoke and apply the rub.
-And then directly into the oven.
-It is still great.
+- I frequently just wet it with the liquid smoke, apply the rub, then directly into the oven.
+Without wrapping for a few hours.

 Editor's note: Originally Published November 2, 2013.
 Updated with expanded options, refreshed photos, and a table of contents to help navigation.